qwx9/notes/net/algorithms/graphs/introduction.md

 					C[w] ← C[u]	// merge components
 	return SOL

+#### Complexity

 Ordering E: O(mlogm).

 Assigning C for each v ∈ V: O(n).

 Since an MST is a tree, we can have at most n-1 merges, so the if will be true n-1 times, and the cost of the inner loop is n: O(n(n-1)).
 The outer loop will at most cost this merge n times, and nothing m-1 cases, so both loops: O(n(n-1) + m-1).

 Sum: O(mlogm + n + n(n-1) + m-1) = O(mlogm + n²) since n and m-1 are linear.

 Using a disjoint-set data structure like disjoint-set forests with union ranks, we have O(mlogm) sorting + O(mlogm) total for loop = O(mlogm) total.
 Because m is at most O(n²) (n(n-1)/2 edges for a complete graph), we can also say it runs in O(mlogn), which is nice since in most cases n < m.

+Therefore, in total: O(m·logn + n²).

+If m is in the order of n,
+the graph is called _sparse_ because it contains "few" edges, and the term that dominates is n².
+However, if m is in the order of n² (example: m = n²/4), the graph is named "dense", and the complexity will be O(n²·logn + n²) = O(n²·logn).
+If m is an order of magnitude bigger than n²/logn, the dominant term is m·logn.
+This is why m·logn cannot be removed and the total complexity cannot be simplified to O(n²).

 ### Prim algorithm (1957)